-Parents will be required to contact the school office via telephone or email before 9:00am on the first day of their child's absence - they will be expected to provide an explanation for the absence and an estimation of how long the absence will last, e.g. one school day.
+- 5.1.
+Parents will be required to contact the school office via telephone or email before 9:00am on the first day of their child's absence they will be expected to provide an explanation for the absence and an estimation of how long the absence will last, e.g. one school day. - 5.2.
 Where a pupil is absent, and their parent has not contacted the school by the close of the morning register to report the absence, administrative staff will contact the parent by telephone call as soon as is practicable on the first day that they do not attend school.
-If a parent cannot by reached by telephone, the school administrative staff will also try to contact the parent by a text message or email.

-The school will always follow up any absences in order to:

-- Ascertain the reason for the absence. - Ensure the proper safeguarding action is being taken. - Identify whether the absence is authorised or not. - Identify the correct code to use to enter the data onto the school census system.

-The school will not request medical evidence in most circumstances where a pupil is absent due to illness; however, the school reserves the right to request supporting evidence where there is genuine and reasonable doubt about the authenticity of the illness.

-In the case of persistent absences (or when attendance is close to 90%), arrangements will be made for parents to speak to the class teacher in the first instance.
+If a parent cannot be reached by telephone, the school administrative staff will also try to contact the parent by a text message or email. - 5.3.
+The school will always follow up any absences in order to: - Ascertain the reason for the absence. - Ensure the proper safeguarding action is being taken. - Identify whether the absence is authorised or not. - Identify the correct code to use to enter the data onto the school census system. - 5.4.
+The school will not request medical evidence in most circumstances where a pupil is absent due to illness; however, the school reserves the right to request supporting evidence where there is genuine and reasonable doubt about the authenticity of the illness. - 5.5.
+In the case of persistent absences (or when attendance is close to 90% and is a cause for concern), arrangements will be made for parents to speak to the class teacher in the first instance.
 The class teacher and parents will discuss the reasons for absences and next steps to improve attendance.
-The school will inform the LA, on a termly basis of any child missing out on education.

-If a pupil's attendance drops below 85 percent, the attendance officer (Headteacher) will be informed, and a formal meeting will be arranged with the pupil's parent.

-Where a pupil has not returned to school for 10 days after an authorised absence, or is absent from school without authorisation for 20 consecutive school days, the school will remove the pupil from the admissions register if the school and the LA have failed to establish the whereabouts of the pupil after making reasonable enquiries.
+The school will work in partnership with the parent to support the child's attendance.
+The school will inform the LA, on a termly basis of any child missing out on education. - 5.6.
+If a pupil's attendance drops below 85 percent, a formal meeting will be arranged with the pupil's parent. - 5.7.
+Where a pupil has not returned to school for 10 days after an authorised absence or is absent from school without authorisation for 20 consecutive school days, the school will remove the pupil from the admissions register if the school and the LA have failed to establish the whereabouts of the pupil after making reasonable enquiries.

-6. Attendance register